vigneshavm/Interview-questions/react.md

 * `root.unmount()` replaces `unmountComponentAtNode`
 * Render callback removed — replaced by `useEffect` for side-effects
 * Designed for **better control and future scalability**
+* React 18 enables **automatic batching across async boundaries**
+* Previously only React events were batched
+* Now works with timeouts, promises, native events
+* Improves **performance and efficiency** of updates
+* Can opt out using `flushSync` when needed

 This modernization aligns React’s architecture with future features like **automatic batching, transitions**, and **React Server Components**.